 Environmental Compliance: CNFA worked with ASF to ensure that the project and its associated grant activities are in compliance with USAID environmental regulations.
 This cooperative effort drew on CNFA’s experience in knowledge management, compliance, M&E studies, and reporting on matters relating to monitoring and mitigating any adverse environmental impact of project interventions.

 CNFA spearheaded the Environmental Assessment (EA) of the Agribusiness Project, which involved identifying potentially significant environmental and social issues that could develop as a result of project activities throughout the life of the project.

 As a result of CNFA’s technical assistance to the EA, USAID approval was obtained, clearing the way for large grants.
 CNFA also helped ASF by training regional M&E staff and develop an environmental compliance system that incorporates USAID’s approval for grant activities.

-- Provide environmental screening on project activities;
+- Provided environmental screening on project activities;

 In conjunction with the GIS maps, the CNFA team initiated the development of a Geographical Information based Decision Support System.
 This system is available on and offline for project data management to provide centralized information and make it readily available to all relevant stakeholders.

 CNFA also supported the Agribusiness Project in its development, maintenance, and transfer of M&E and IT systems related to impact assessment and reporting to a web-based, integrated management information system (IMIS).
-This system automates the functions of HR, finance, procurement, grants management, M&E, and GIS to increase the efficiency of internal communication and improve decision-making capacity of management.
+This system automated the functions of HR, finance, procurement, grants management, M&E, and GIS to increase the efficiency of internal communication and improve decision-making capacity of management.